8:00 - 2:30 Monday - Friday

 The academic year at Sweetbay is largely in alignment with that of the Walton County School District.

 We are committed to the Core Components of Montessori Education established by the American Montessori Society (AMS):

 We are a Member School with AMS, and have embarked on the AMS Path of Continuous Improvement toward AMS Accreditation.

 Sweetbay Montessori School originated when a group of Montessori families and teachers created a new home for an elementary program transitioning from another school.
 In response to local demand for more quality early childhood education options, the Children's House for ages 3-6 was added for the 2018 - 2019 school year.

 Theresa first discovered Montessori when her oldest child was 3 years old and she fell in love with the philosophy.
 All three of Theresa’s children attended Montessori schools.
 By the time her youngest child entered a primary class, Theresa decided to become a Montessori teacher herself.

 Theresa has Montessori certifications in both Lower Elementary (6-9 years) and Primary (2 ½ - 6 yrs).
 She has a BA in Psychology and holds certifications in Florida for Elementary Education K-6 and Special Education K-12.
 She has been teaching for over 17 years.

 “Now, what really makes a teacher is love for the human child; for it is love that transforms the social duty of the educator into the higher consciousness of a mission.”

-Our campus is surrounded by mature trees, with work underway to install a natural playground, organic gardens, and outside deck.
+Our natural play yard includes a lunch/work deck, sand play areas, organic gardens, and a copse of native trees.
 Outdoor work and play are an integral part of each school day.

 Photo source: Georgia Native Plant Society